CloudWebManage/cwm-users-documentation/README.md

 # cwm-users-documentation

-The CWM Storage Object is a serverless storage solution based on MinIO.
-Based on serverless architecture, it always provides a new storage instance for the end user.
+CWM Object Storage is a serverless storage service based on the open source [MinIO](https://min.io/) project.
+On every request to your instance endpoint a Minio server is started and used for subsequent requests.
+The server is scaled up and down based on usage.
+Each instance has a dedicated, elastic storage which is kept securely regardless of the status of the Minio server, or usage.

 The following sections provides the documentation for the end-users of the CWM Object Storage solution: